- After maize, wheat is the second most produced food worldwide (rice is third).

 - Circulars on the global environment by the United States Department of Agriculture (USDA) can be read at https://apps.fas.usda.gov/psdonline/circulars/grain.pdf

 - The SADC Secretariat and German Development Corporation‘s Profiling of the Regional Agro-Processing Value Chains in the SADC Region (March 2019) includes a look at wheat.

 South Africa: imports and exports

-- South Africa is a net importer of wheat, and so the price farmers get for their crop is tied to import parity.
-A new wheat tariff of R640.60 p/ton was published on 24 August 2018.
+- Because South Africa is a net importer of wheat, the price farmers get for their crop is tied to import parity.

 - The need for a continued import tariff is justified by South African producers’ inability to compete with international, particularly Northern Hemisphere counterparts, from a yield and production cost perspective (BFAP, 2018).

 - A quota of 300 thousand tons can be imported duty free from the European Union under the new EPA (BFAP, 2018).

 Wheat is planted mainly between mid-April and mid-June in the winter rainfall area (Western Cape) and between mid-May and the end of July in the summer rainfall area (eastern Free State).